The ability to implement tow company marketing that gets results is not something every tow company owner understands.

 Even though many tow company owners may not believe this, most motorists do not have roadside assistance plans.
 And, of those who do, only a small percentage of them even know about it.
 But what everyone, traveling on the roads today, has is a smart-phone and a convenient and easy way to search for the services they need.

 It’s no wonder people are moving away from subscription-based roadside assistance plans, they’re learning that it costs more to have it.
 Let’s just do the math.

 The annual cost for a Premiere AAA membership is $148.00.
 And since most motorists only use the services of a towing company once every 3 to 5 years, (I’ve seen extreme cases where AAA roadside assistance was only used one time in 20 or 30 years) that means a simple tow across town can cost a motorist as much as $740.00 ($148.00 X 5 years = $740.00.)
 Whereas if they would have called a towing company direct, it might cost as little as $75 or $85 dollars, depending on the circumstances and the distances traveled.

-The reason that tow company marketing doesn’t work for most tow company owners is because they don’t invest in their online presence.
-Due to a misunderstanding of the facts, that motorists are moving away from subscription based roadside assistance plans, and toward autonomy, due to the freedoms provided by the smart-phone, most tow company owners don’t appreciate what their online presence can do for their bottom line.
+The reason that tow company marketing doesn’t work for most tow company owners is that they don’t invest in their online presence.
+Due to a misunderstanding of the facts, that motorists are moving away from subscription-based roadside assistance plans, and toward autonomy, due to the freedoms provided by the smart-phone, most tow company owners don’t appreciate what their online presence can do for their bottom line.